Find Affordable College Courses

 Tucson, AZ

 University of Arizona landed the #10 spot in the 2023 rankings for the best economics programs.
-Located in the city of Tucson, University of Arizona is a public school with a very large student population.
+Located in the large city of Tucson, University of Arizona is a public college with a fairly large student population.

 While working on their degree, economics majors at University of Arizona accumulate an average of around $19,500 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $455.